pytorch/serve/examples/usecases/llm_diffusion_serving_app/Readme.md

 ./examples/usecases/llm_diffusion_serving_app/docker/build_image.sh

 # 3: Launch the streamlit app for server & client
-# Start the app with the command printed after successful docker build.
+# After the Docker build is successful, you will see a command printed to start the app.
+Run that command to launch the Streamlit app for both the server and client.
 ```

 #### Sample Output: